firaol-siraj/shopping-website/README.md

 # EvaraShop E-Commerce

+🚀 Live Demo : (https://firaol-siraj.github.io/shopping-website/) | 📂 Source Code : (https://github.com/firaol-siraj/shopping-website)

-A frontend e-commerce project built to master advanced CSS layouts and JavaScript logic.
+A modern frontend e-commerce interface built to master advanced CSS layouts and complex JavaScript logic.

-## 🛠 Key Features
+## 🛠 Tech Stack
+* **HTML5:** Semantic structure for SEO and accessibility.
+* **CSS3:** Custom layouts using Flexbox and Grid.
-* Dynamic Product Display.
+* **JavaScript (ES6+):** Dynamic DOM manipulation and cart logic.

-* Functional Shopping Cart (Add/Remove logic).
-* Fully responsive navigation and grid system.
+## 🌟 Key Features
+* **Dynamic Product Rendering:** Products are injected into the UI using JavaScript.
+* **Shopping Cart Logic:** Functional Add/Remove system to practice state handling.
+* **Responsive Design:** Optimized for a seamless experience across mobile and desktop.

-## 🧠 Why I built this
+## 🧠 Learning Objectives
-This project was a deep dive into **JavaScript logic**.
+This project was a deep dive into **JavaScript fundamentals**.
 I focused on:
-* Handling arrays of product data.
+* Manipulating data arrays to display products.
-* Writing clean, reusable functions.
+* Creating reusable functions for a cleaner codebase.
-* Building a real-world UI from scratch.
+* Building a real-world UI from scratch to understand user flow.

-*Note: This is a frontend-only project focused on UI/UX and JS logic.*
+---
+*Developed as a core project to strengthen my Frontend Development foundation.*